theartofvalio-cmyk/Pad-Trigger/Readme.md

 This allows the controller to act like a trigger for switching between desktop mode and TV gaming mode.

+If you have multiple controllers, you can link them together so only the first connected controller runs the TV mode actions, and only the last disconnected controller runs the desktop mode actions.

 ---

 ## Installation